Baby Bonus Scheme

 Baby Bonus Cash Gift

-The Government has increased the BBCG by $3,000 for children in all birth orders, and adjusted the payout schedule to provide financial support on a regular basis every six months till the child turns six-and-a-half years.
+The Government has increased the BBCG by $3,000 for children in all birth orders, and adjusted the payout schedule to provide financial support on a regular basis, once every six months till the child turns six-and-a-half years.
 This way, parents can receive sustained support all the way till their child enters primary school.

 Your child is eligible for the Baby Bonus Cash Gift if: